camunda-community-hub/camunda-saas-oauth-nodejs/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+# DEPRECATED

+This package is deprecated.
+Please use the official SDK package @camunda8/sdk.
+See: https://github.com/camunda/camunda-8-js-sdk

+---
 A library to exchange a set of Camunda 8 SaaS API credentials for a token to make API calls to Camunda 8 SaaS.
 Uses [camunda-8-credentials-from-env](https://github.com/camunda-community-hub/camunda-8-credentials-from-env) to get the credentials from the environment.

 Caches the token to disk, and refreshes tokens before they expire.